SUGAR CONSUMPTION SLOWS BRAIN FUNCTION

 This proves something I have shown you over and over again.
 While sugar is one of the single most inflammatory things you can put in your body (HERE), Type II Diabetes is not really as much a sugar problem as it is an inflammation problem.
 What does this mean to you, the person suffering through the effects of Diabetes despite the myriad of DIABETES DRUGS you are taking?
 It means that it is not only imperative that you learn what inflammation is (HERE), but what steps can be taken to stop it at its source (HERE).

 As I have shown repeatedly, the number one problem facing America is Blood Sugar Dysregulation (HERE).
 Why is knowing this such a big deal?
 Because frankly, it is the root of almost every other non-genetic health issue there is.
 But here's the good news --- you can take the bull by the horns and actually do something about it.
 In other words, you prevent Diabetes of the Brain (Alzheimer's) in essentially the same manner you would strive to prevent DIABETES in general.
 I get it; there may be too much damage to to actually improve full-blown Alzheimer's Disease.
 But do you have children or grandchildren?
-It's never to late to turn over that new leaf or create the "Exit Strategy" I mentioned at the end of the last paragraph.
+It's never to late to turn over that new leaf and start looking at SOLUTIONS LIKE THESE.